gammasoft71/xtd/docs/architecture.md

 [![libraries_img](pictures/architecture.png)](hierarchy.md)

-# xttd is composed of several libraries
+# xtd is composed of several libraries

 These libreries are grouped by theme :